"As iron sharpens iron, so one man sharpens another."

 - Who are your true brothers?
 Who knows your real struggles?

-- When did you last receive honest criticism from another man—and really take it in?
+- When did you last receive honest criticism from another man and take it in?

 - What fear have you never spoken aloud to anyone?